FGPE-Erasmus/fgpe-ple-v2/README.md

 # Getting Started

 This is an FGPE Learning Platform user interface.
-This project uses react, typescript, keycloak (auth), react-i18next and emotion / chakra-ui (styling).
+This project uses react, typescript, keycloak (auth), react-i18next, Apollo GraphQL (check available scripts below) and emotion / chakra-ui (styling).

 You need Node.js installed to run this project.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).